cc [ flag ... ] file ... –lpam [ library ... ] #include <security/pam_appl.h> int pam_setcred(pam_handle_t *pamh, int flags);

 The pam_setcred() function is used to establish, modify, or delete user credentials.
-It is typically called after the user has been authenticated and after a session has been opened.
-See pam_authenticate(3PAM), pam_acct_mgmt(3PAM), and pam_open_session(3PAM).
+It is typically called after the user has been authenticated and after a session has been validated.
+See pam_authenticate(3PAM) and pam_acct_mgmt(3PAM).

 The user is specified by a prior call to pam_start() or pam_set_item(), and is referenced by the authentication handle, pamh.
 The following flags may be set in the flags field.
 Note that the first four flags are mutually exclusive:

 Delete user credentials associated with an authentication service.

 If no flag is set, PAM_ESTABLISH_CRED is used as the default.

 Upon success, pam_setcred() returns PAM_SUCCESS.
 In addition to the error return values described in pam(3PAM) the following values may be returned upon error:

 Underlying authentication service can not retrieve user credentials unavailable.

 Failure setting user credentials.

 See attributes(5) for description of the following attributes:

 The interfaces in libpam are MT-Safe only if each thread within the multithreaded application uses its own PAM handle.